ironhack-labs/lab-mongoose-movies/README.md

      - Bonus: When you render the edit form, make sure each of the input fields is pre-filled with the current value of the attribute for that celebrity
    - Add a `<button>` tag inside the form so that the user can submit the form once they are done editing.
 5. Locate the `/celebrities/:id` POST route in the `routes/celebrities.js` file.
-6. In that route's callback:
+6. In that route's handler:
    - Create an object with keys for each attribute of a celebrity (celebrity has 3 attributes.
 What were they again?
-Look back and review if you forgot.)
+Look back and review if you forgot).
    - Values for those keys should come from the form submission (`req.body`).
-   - Call the `Celebrity` model’s `update` method and use the celebrity's id to specify which celebrity we are updating.
-Also, use the object you just created with the updated attributes for the celebrity and pass this object into the `update` method as the second argument.
+   - Call the `Celebrity` model’s `update` static and use the celebrity's id to specify which celebrity we are updating.
+Pass it the object with the new attributes as the second argument.
-   - If there is an error retrieving that celebrity, call the route's `next` function and return the error
+   - If there is an error retrieving that celebrity, call the route's `next` function and return the error.
    - If there is no error, redirect back to the list of celebrities.

 ## Celebrities - Done!